 The path that we’re taking to home ownership is an unusual one, since most couples buy a house right after marriage.
-We’ve been cutting down expenses for many years and renting made sense on our path to FIRE.
+We’ve been cutting down expenses for many years and renting made sense on our path to financial independence.

 As a matter of fact, Mrs. Enchumbao has always rented.
 Her journey after college started with renting a small apartment that was not even up to code.
-It had a tiny bathroom, small kitchen and no central air, but it did the trick.
+It had a tiny bathroom, a small kitchen with four different kind of walls and no central air, but it did the trick.

 Her place was small compared to my previous home.
 What mattered the most is that her living arrangements allowed her to be happy and free.
 I was digging the “less is more” concept, and gladly gave up my big single home.
-A rent of $750 covered her electric, gas and trash.
+Her $750 rent $750 covered electric, gas and trash.

 We were paying such a low rent that we decided to stay in the apartment for almost another year after marriage.
 Then, in 2014 we decided to move because we got tired of the commute and found a place very close to work that made a higher rent more palatable.